Write code.

 Launch

 Run origin launch my-app --device go2 or click Launch in the dashboard.
-Origin spawns the app, connects it to the device, and you get a live control interface.
+Origin connects everything and opens your control interface — ready to go.

 origin-app.json